apache/kyuubi-website/src/en/news/2023-01-19-new-committers-1.md

    - Promoting Kyuubi by sharing a talk on Datafun
    - Continuously infrastructure improvements

 Please join me in congratulating Bowen!

 Being a committer enables easier contribution to the project since there is no need to go via the patch submission process.
 This should enable better productivity.
-A PPMC member helps manage and guide the direction of the project.
+A PPM member helps manage and guide the direction of the project.